The effects of long distance running on Fascia

 Julie O’Neill from mobile therapist to clinic…

-Since completing the Myofascial Release course with Emma at the School of Bodywork my work schedule has been so busy.
+Since completing the Fascial Release course with Emma at the School of Bodywork my work schedule has been so busy.
 I remember Emma warning us in class that we would, but I didn’t realise at the time just how successful my business would become.
 My treatments have excelled forward with the results I’m achieving.
 I was working as a mobile Therapist before but have since opened up a clinic to save travelling time allowing me more time to cater for the demand.
-I would definitely recommend the Myofascial Release course with Emma if you’re looking for techniques to really boost your treatments with positive results and expand your business.
+I would definitely recommend the Fascial Release course with Emma if you’re looking for techniques to really boost your treatments with positive results and expand your business.
 P.S.
 Already getting great results with the Rebounding!!!

-Last week I completed a Foundation in Myofascial Release (MFR) with The School of Bodywork in Exeter, working with a group of seven other bodyworkers.
+Last week I completed a Foundation in Fascial Release (MFR) with The School of Bodywork in Exeter, working with a group of seven other bodyworkers.
 Director and Tutor of the training school, Emma Gilmore, took us through an eye-opening series of techniques that allow for muscle and pain relief with a very subtle approach.
 You can forget the more invigorating approach of deep tissue work and how certain techniques, using elbows for example, penetrate deep into the muscle.
 MFR allows the therapist to take time warming and gently stretching the area, while harnessing a connection with the body and mind, that enables the fascia to release its hold.

 MFR offers a less aggressive approach than deep tissue massage or dry needling to encourage pain relief.
 The results from MFR can be felt from one treatment in some cases and it is perfectly normal to feel pain in places where it hadn’t been felt before, as the fascia is worked through.